Fifth Harmony Will Perform Without Camila Cabello For First Time At PCA’s

 Fifth Harmony will kick off the New Year with an epic performance at the 2017 People’s Choice Awards, Jan.
 18, at the Microsoft Theater in LA!
 The highly anticipated event marks the group’s FIRST performance without Camila Cabello, 19.
 The four remaining members of Fifth Harmony — Ally Brooke Hernandez, 23, Lauren Jauregui, 20, Normani Kordei, 20, and Dinah Jane Hansen, 19 — announced that they have no plans of slowing down in 2017, and they’ve even been nominated for PCA’s “Favorite Group”!

-As they gear up for a “massive” 2017, the girls also have big plans to return to the studio to begin recording new music!
-Fans and “Harmonizers” everywhere can expect to hear completely new material from the girls, who have remained committed Fifth Harmony since Camila’s departure.
-The girls also announced that we can expect more announcements very soon!
+As they gear up for a “massive” 2017, the girls also have big plans to return to the studio to begin recording new music, via their label, Syco Music/Epic Records!
+Fans and “Harmonizers” everywhere can expect to hear completely new material from the girls in 2017, who have remained committed to Fifth Harmony since Camila’s departure.
+The girls also revealed that we can expect more announcements very soon!
 We’re SO excited to see how the group carries on now that they’re a foursome.

 Fifth Harmony — See Pics Of The Stunning Girl Group